-Pride in Practice is our programme to ensure that all lesbian, gay, bisexual and trans people have access to primary care services that are LGBT inclusive and understand the needs of our communities.
+Our Pride in Practice programme works with GP practices, dental surgeries, pharmacies and optometrists to ensure that all lesbian, gay, bisexual and trans people have access to inclusive healthcare that understands and meets the needs of our communities.

 “I visited my GP last week and LGBT posters on the notice board made it easier for me to discuss my feelings” – Lesbian woman, Bolton